-The philosophy program is the only program within the School of Arts and Humanities that offers an honors curriculum.
+The philosophy department offers a philosophy program with honors curriculum.
 Departmental honors are for students who are performing exceptionally well in their courses.
 The honors designation is an adjunct to the B.A. degree with an added emphasis on independent work, and requires that students conduct a comprehensive original research project under the supervision of a faculty mentor.

 Total required credit hours in Philosophy for B.A.
 Honors Degree: 33